jayden626/google-maps-list-importer/README.md

 ### If the tool fails

 This tool keeps a log of every place it's processed.
-So, closing the tool and re-opening it will skip every place that was previously tried.
+So, closing the tool and re-opening it will skip every place that was previously tried. **So just close the tool and run it again**.
+You can stop the tool with `Ctrl + C` or just close the terminal.
+Maybe try closing and re-opening chrome.
 To retry all placed, delete the created `history/` folder and run the tool again.

 #### Bot Detection